jameslwilson364/Week6-Weather-Dashboard/README.md

 ## Credits

 Thanks to the folks at both MDN, W3 and StackOverflow.
-The walkthroughs on nesting for loops and event listeners were particularly helpful.
+The walkthroughs on localStorage and fetch requests were particularly helpful
 ## License

 Any body can use this as they see fit.